danielp2797/Amazon-Prime-Classification-Model/README.md

 It is well known that Amazon shows the results that best match the customer profile.
 For this reason, I used a neutral browser during the scraping.
 In addition, it is a dynamic shop in constant change, then, the results today could not be accurate tomorrow.
 For this reason, the entire process is implemented to run in less than an hour.

 Secondly, one of the model features is the price bin of the product.
 This feature could change across product types.
 In the case of boxing gloves is [20, inf].
-But, for other products, this interval can be different and should be investigated particularly.
+But, for other products, this interval can be different and should be researched particularly.